 Nonspendable - Consists of amounts that are inherently nonspendable in the current period either because of their form or because they must be maintained intact.
-Nonspendable fund balance consists of inventory, which is recorded in the school food service fund.
+Nonspendable fund balance consists of prepaids which are recorded in the general fund, and inventory which is recorded in the school food service fund.